Teaching Literature Book Award

 Jessica Winston, Professor of English and Book Award Committee Chair, Idaho State University

 The winner of the prize will receive a certificate and a glass award.
-In addition, the winner will be invited to give a talk at ISU and asked to serve on the prize committee for the following competition.
+In addition, the winner will be asked to serve on the prize committee for the following competition.

-In cases where there are multiple winners (as in a collaboratively authored or edited book), the invited talk and further committee service may be divided among them.
+In cases where there are multiple winners (as in a collaboratively authored or edited book), the committee service may be divided among them.
 In addition to notifying the winner, the committee will also notify the publisher of the winning volume, and the prize winner will be announced through relevant list-serves, blogs, and journals.